crypticane/pathfinder/README.md

 # pathfinder
 Simple A* pathfinding with pygame

-The 'maze' can be customised by editing the maze variable in the code.
-Once run, click to select starting and ending positions.
+The 'maze' can be customised by:
+  a. editing maze array in code
+  b. middle clicking on squares to create 'walls'

+Left click to set the start, and right click to set the end.